 We hop back to Blue Beetle, Booster Gold, Batgirl, and Harley Quinn walking out of Blue Beetle’s ship.
 Poison Ivy is standing there.
 Harley runs to her.
 Poison Ivy says that she gave Harley a flower.
 That flower was actually a piece of Poison Ivy.
 After Poison Ivy died that flower was planted.
 That piece of herself was merged with the Green and Poison Ivy was reborn.
 (So…what was the point of killing Poison Ivy in the first place?
 Just to prove how much of a joke death is in comics?)
 Poison Ivy hugs Harley.

 We shift to a page of nine small panels with nine different characters talking to the Sanctuary camera.
 The nine characters include Sideways, Dr. Light (Not the evil male version), Damien Wayne, Aquaman, Fire, Ice, Kyle Rayner, Cyborg, and The Question.
 Again, the dialogue vacillates between pointless crap to bland dialogue.
-Kyle speaks his dialogue only in English.
+Kyle speaks his dialogue only in Spanish.
 (Hilarious.
 Yeah.
-Kyle who was raised by his Irish mother and grew up as an Irish kid in America and did not learn that he was half Latino until he was an adult when he met his long lost father.
+Kyle was raised by his Irish mother and grew up as an Irish kid in America and did not learn that he was half-Latino until he was an adult when he met his long-lost father.
 Yeah, that dude is going to be speaking only in Spanish.)
 Aquaman says, “My…mother…” Fire says, “As long as I have Ice.”
 Ice says, “As long as I have Fire.”
 (Riveting stuff.
 So deep.)

 Future Wally says that he then saw what he could do.
 He could help people like him.
 He could show them that they are not alone.
 That he could tell everyone about Sanctuary.
 To show that Heroes also needed help.
 That this would inspire more people to get help.
 That Present Wally did bad things because he was not thinking right.
 That Superman came out and told the people the truth about Sanctuary.
 Future Wally says that more violence does not solve the problem.
 Future Wally says that they did it and they have to face it.
 Present Wally says that he did not mean it.
 That it happened all too fast.